Wild Ramification and the Cotangent Bundle: Characteristic cycles

 Assume (t) is satisfied.
 Then, by the definition of the characteristic cycle and of non-characteristic morphism, the divisor $D$ has simple normal crossings relatively to $f\colon X\to Y$.
 Further, the sheaf ${\cal F}$ is tamely ramified along $D$.
 Hence, it follows from Lemma \ref{lmacy} in this case.

 Assume (s) is satisfied.
 First we prove the case where $f\colon X\to Y$ is of relative dimension 1.
 Since $D$ is flat over $Y$, it is quasi-finite over $Y$.
 For each closed point $y$ of $Y$, the fiber $X_y$ is a smooth curve and the immersion $X_y\to X$ is non-characteristic with respect to ${\cal F}$.
-Hence, by Corollary \ref{corncF}.2, the total dimension $\dim {\rm tot}_x({\cal F}|_{X_{f(x)}})$ at a closed point $x$ of $D$ of the restriction on the fiber is equal to the intersection number $(DT({\cal F}),X_y)_x$.
-Thus, in the notation of \cite{DL}, the function $\varphi$ is locally constant after shrinking $X$ and $S$ if necessary and the assertion follows from \cite[Th\'eor\`eme 2.1.1]{DL}.
+Let $x$ be a closed point $X_y\cap D$.
+By Corollary \ref{corncF}.2, the total dimension $\dim {\rm tot}_x({\cal F}|_{X_y})$ at $x$ of the restriction on the fiber is equal to the intersection number $(DT({\cal F}),X_y)_x$.
+Thus the function $\varphi$ defined as the sum of total dimensions in \cite{DL} is locally constant after shrinking $X$ and $Y$ if necessary.
+Since the condition that $\varphi$ is locally constant implies the local acyclicity by \cite[Th\'eor\`eme 2.1.1]{DL}, the assertion follows.

 We prove the general case (s) by reducing it to the case of relative dimension 1.
 It suffices to show that, for every closed point $x$ of $D$, there exists an open neighborhood of $x$ such that the restriction of $f\colon X\to Y$ is universally locally acyclic relatively to $j_!{\cal F}$.
-Let $x\in D$ be a closed point of $D$ and $y\in Y$ be the image.
+Let $x\in D$ be a closed point of $D$ and $y\in Y$ be its image.
 Since the assertion is \'etale local, we may assume that $k$ is algebraically closed.
-The fiber of the support of the characteristic cycle ${\rm Char}\ {\cal F}$ is a union of lines $L_j$ defined over finite extensions of $k$.
+The fiber at $x$ of the support of the characteristic cycle ${\rm Char}\ {\cal F}$ is a union of lines $L_j$.